KJyothsna22/Monday_Coffee_Sql_Project/README.md

 2. Average rent per customer is very low at 156.
 3. Average sales per customer is better at 11.6k.

-City 4: Chennai
+**City 4: Chennai**
-1.Average sales per customer is high.
+1. Average sales per customer is high.
-2.Average rent per customer is low at 407.
+2. Average rent per customer is low at 407.
-3.Total revenue is also high.
+3. Total revenue is also high.

 ---